jokesterfr/docker-prestashop/README.md

 edit .env
 ```

-> Note: without authentication your ngrok session will last 2h.
+> Note: without authentication your ngrok session will last only 2h.

 Run the server: